Skip to main content

 2. Add Tags

-Using the Tags field, add a Tag that matches A Tag on your desired Knowledge Collection, then click Save.
+Using the Tags field, add a Tag that matches a Tag on your desired Knowledge Collection, then click Save.

 For example, if several of your knowledge collections have a Tag labelled "Blacksmithing", you can link these to any blacksmith-oriented character by also giving that character the "Blacksmithing" Tag.
 You can add a maximum of Six (6) Tags to a single character this way.